 \textbf{Content preservation.} To quantitatively measure the amount of original content preserved after the style transfer operation, TST studies have borrowed three automated evaluation metrics that are commonly used in other natural language generation tasks:

-\begin{itemize} \item \textit{self-BLEU}: The BLEU score \cite{papineni2002bleu} was originally designed to evaluate the quality of a machine-translated text.
-The BLEU score was one of the first metrics to claim a high correlation with human judgment on the translated text quality.
-To compute the BLEU score, the machine-translated text is compared with a set of good quality reference translations.
-However, most of the TST task assumes a non-parallel setting, and matching references of style transferred sentences are not always available.
-Therefore, a \textit{self}-BLEU is adopted by comparing the style transferred sentence with its original sentence.
-The intuition is that the content is assumed to be preserved when the style transferred sentence shared many similar n-grams with the original sentence. \item \textit{Cosine Similarity}): Fu et al. \cite{fu2018style} calculated the cosine similarity between original sentence embedding and transferred sentence embedding.
-The intuition is that the embeddings of the two sentences should be close to preserve the semantics of the transferred sentences. \item \textit{Word Overlap}: Vineet et al. \cite{john2019disentangled} argued that the cosine similarity is not a sensitive metric as the original and transferred sentences may have high cosine similarity scores even the content of the sentences are different.
-Thus, they employed a simple metric that counts the unigram word overlap rate of the original and style transferred sentences.
-Noted that stop words and style-attributed words (e.g., sentiment words) are excluded in the word overlap calculation. \end{itemize}
+\begin{itemize} \item \textit{BLEU}: The BLEU score \cite{papineni2002bleu} was originally designed to evaluate the quality of a machine-translated text.
+The BLEU score was one of the first metrics to claim a high correlation with human judgment on the quality of the translated text.
+To calculate the BLEU score, machine-translated text is compared with a set of good quality reference translations.
+Similarly, in TST, the BLEU is computed when parallel TST datasets or human references are available.
+Specifically, we compute the BLEU score between the transferred sentences and the parallel references available to evaluate content preservation. \item \textit{source-BLEU (sBLEU)}: Nevertheless, most of the TST tasks assume a non-parallel setting, and matching references of style-transferred sentences are not always available.
+Therefore, TST studies often apply a modified score \textit{source-BLEU (sBLEU)} when the transferred sentence is compared to its input sentence from the source.
+The intuition is that the content is assumed to be preserved, and the transferred sentence would share many overlap n-grams with the original sentence. \item \textit{Cosine Similarity}: Fu et al. \cite{fu2018style} calculated the cosine similarity between the original sentence embeddings and the transferred sentence embeddings.
+The intuition is that the embeddings of the two sentences should be close to preserving the semantics of the transferred sentence. \item \textit{Word Overlap}: Vineet et al. \cite{john2019disentangled} argued that the cosine similarity is not a sensitive metric as the original and transferred sentences may have high cosine similarity scores even the content of the sentences are different.
+Thus, they used a simple metric that counts the unigram word overlap rate of the original and style-transferred sentences.
+Note that stop words and style-attributed words (e.g., sentiment words) are excluded from the word overlap calculation. \end{itemize}